alitquan/Computer-Vision-Merchandising-Resets/README.md

 # Computer-Vision-Merchandising-Resets

 ## Contents of Repository
-* **Research Paper**: a paper that I wrote for my Computer Vision class.
+* **Research Paper**: a paper that I wrote for my Computer Vision course.
+It goes in-depth about my research, methodology, and results.
 It was intended for submission into the FLAIRS Conference
 * **iPython (Jupyter) Notebook**: a detailed python notebook that provides a basic template for my methods to be observed and executed

 ## Background